benjie/cordova-vendor-apps/README.md

 Call this with the app id (e.g. 300935801) to open either the iTunes URL directly (multitasking) or if possible then an in-app StoreKit dialog.

-Callback is called with one argument: error.
+Callback is called with one argument: `error`.
 If this is `undefined` then the user was shown the app.
 We do not know if they installed it or not (even if they did then the install is probably still in progress).

+`window.plugins.vendorApps.openURL(url, callback)`

+Call this with a URL (e.g. "myappscheme://") to switch to the app (it uses `[[UIApplication sharedApplication] openURL:]` internally, thus it's name).

+Callback is called with one argument: `error`.
+If this is `undefined` then the we attempted to open the URL, otherwise we failed.